ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-reach-record-growth-throughout-pandemic.md

     full:
       title: ASL reach record £5million turnover throughout pandemic
       text: >-
-        Assembly Solutions, a Cable Assembly manufacturer based in Bolton have surpassed a record £5million turnover after securing new contracts throughout the pandemic.\
+        It has been a truly  have surpassed a record £5million turnover after securing new contracts throughout the pandemic.\

         \